radar/ryanbigg.com/_posts/2020-02-01-rom-and-dry-showcase-part-1.markdown

 end
 ```

-The `commands` class method defines built in commands that we can use on our repository.
+The `commands` class method defines built-in commands that we can use on our repository.
+ROM comes with three: `:create`, `:update` and `:delete`.

  This one tells ROM that we want a method called `create` that will let us create new records.
 The `use :timestamps` at the end tells ROM that we want `create` to set `created_at` and `updated_at` when our records are created.

 The `all` method here calls the `users` relation, and the `to_a` will run a query to fetch all of the users.